datastaxdevs/workshop-graphql-netflix/README.md

 ## 6. Creating a Movies Table

 ✅  **Step 6a:** Move to tab `GRAPHQL-SCHEMA`, everything should be set, use the following mutation to create a new table:
+_Remember to change the keyspaceName if you used something different.

 ```yaml
 mutation {